SoftCircuits/Silk/docs/UsingLibrary.md

 The Silk library was designed to be as easy as possible to use.
 Once you have a Silk source code file (program), you need to compile it to bytecode so that it can be executed.
 The first step to compile a program is to create an instance of the `Compiler` class.

-In order to allow a program to do useful things with your host application, use the `Compiler.RegisterFunction()` and `Compiler.RegisterVariable()` methods to add functions and variables, which will be available to the Silk source code.
-This will give the language the ability to perform the tasks you choose specific to the domain of your application.
+In order to allow a program to do useful things with your host application, use the `Compiler.RegisterFunction()` and `Compiler.RegisterVariable()` methods to add your own functions and variables, which will be available to the Silk source code.
+This will give the language the ability to perform the tasks you provide that are specific to the host application's domain.

 Next, call the `Compiler.Compile()` method.
 If it returns false, the compile failed and you can use the `Errors` property to access the compile errors.
 These errors include a description of each error along with the line number where the error occurred.
 If the compile succeeds, the `Compiler.Compile()` method returns true and creates an instance of the `CompiledProgram` class.